lindaCai1997/UVA_problem_sets/119_greedy_gift_giver/readme.md

 ## Descirption:

-Given a group of friends, calculate the money each person in the group spends on gifts, and a (sub)list of friends to whom each person gives gifts; you are to write a program that determines how much more (or less) each person in the group gives than they receive.
+Given a group of friends, calculate the money each person in the group spends on gifts, and a (sub)list of friends to whom each person gives gifts.
+You are to write a program that determines how much more (or less) each person in the group gives than they receive.

 ## Things to be careful about:
 1) After the last set of input, don't print an additional line